spotify/scio-idea-plugin/README.md

 # Logging

-This pluging is using IDEA diagnostic logger, you can find the log file under standard IntelliJ directory ([doc](https://intellij-support.jetbrains.com/hc/en-us/articles/206544519-Directories-used-by-the-IDE-to-store-settings-caches-plugins-and-logs)).
-For example of Mac: `~/Library/Logs/<PRODUCT><VERSION>/idea.log`.
+This pluging uses IDEA diagnostic logger, you can find log files under standard IntelliJ directory ([doc](https://intellij-support.jetbrains.com/hc/en-us/articles/206544519-Directories-used-by-the-IDE-to-store-settings-caches-plugins-and-logs)).
+For example for macOS: `~/Library/Logs/<PRODUCT><VERSION>/idea.log`.

-If there is error level messaged logged, it will show up in IntelliJ Event Log, visible to the user.
+If there is error level message logged, it will show up in IntelliJ Event Log.

 # License